zagrox/task/docs/ROADMAP.md

-# MailZila Project Roadmap & Version Control System
+# Task Project Roadmap & Version Control System

-This document outlines our comprehensive version control strategy and roadmap for the MailZila project.
+This document outlines our comprehensive version control strategy and roadmap for the Task project.

 ## Project Version Control Architecture